 I am a free software developer.
 I work on a couple of larger projects and also develop a few smaller tools independently.
 My primary motivations for working on free software are the reduction of duplication of effort and improving the accessability of knowledge.

 When proprietary software is produced, it may be well-written and well-documented but if it does not fit exactly with the workflow or use case that I would like to use it with, my only option is to reimplement the entire system save for a few changes that would make it more useful to me.
-Refusing to allow paying customers to make modifications to a tool that would make it more useful to them is, quite frankly, rude and disrespectful.
+Refusing to allow paying customers to make modifications to a tool that would make it more useful to them is suboptimal.
 Free Software Foundation Europe have a campaign related to the ever more locked down nature of proprietary computing.

 If all software is trade secrets, we reduce the pool of developers that have the knowledge that is necessary to create it.
 If we, humanity as a whole, want to strive for excellence then it seems pretty foolish to force very smart people to waste their time constantly reinventing solutions that already exist but have been withheld in the name of profit.